By Paul Smirl

 Boasting “500 vertical feet of excitement,” Devil’s Head in Merrimac is a great home for group ski outings, offering excellent weekend group packages, and a special Chicagoland Express package geared for folks arriving late on Friday night.
 Rent some gear, take a group lesson and explore the luxurious lodging options and delectable dining available at Devil’s Head.

 If you’re looking to grab a great deal on a 20-person-plus ski group, Nordic Mountain is an excellent spot.
-Nordic offers weekend and holiday deals where the first 20 people in your group get a free lift ticket.
+Nordic offers weekend and holiday deals where we give 1 free lift ticket for every 20 in a group.
 Add that to the Mountain’s Saturday night and educational field trip specials, and you’ve got a host of deals to ski through.
 Don’t forget to check out their lodging and dining partners!

 Home to Wisconsin’s highest ski mountain, Granite Peak ski area at Rib Mountain State Park is no stranger to deals either.
 Skiers visiting on weekends can nab a three-for-two rate with a free stay on Sundays.
 Book 30 days in advance, and you can get additional savings.
 Stocked with 75 runs ranging all skill levels, Granite is peak winter fun in Wisconsin.
 Look into their Alpine Learning Center, choose from a slew of class options, and ski for a lifetime.